XFLOKIVERSE/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammcreate.md

 {% include '_snippets/amm-disclaimer.md' %}

-Create a new Automated Market-Maker (AMM) instance for trading a given currency pair.
+Create a new Automated Market-Maker (AMM) instance for trading a given pair of assets ([fungible tokens](tokens.html) or [XRP](xrp.html)).

-If successful, this transaction creates both an [AccountRoot object][] and an [AMM object][] which, together, represent the AMM; it also transfers ownership of the starting balance of both assets from the sender to the created `AccountRoot`, and issues an initial balance of liquidity provider tokens (`LPTokens`) from the AMM account to this transaction's sender.
+If successful, this transaction creates both an [AMM object][] and a [special AccountRoot object](accountroot.html#special-amm-accountroot-objects) which, together, represent the AMM; it also transfers ownership of the starting balance of both assets from the sender to the created `AccountRoot`, and issues an initial balance of liquidity provider tokens (LP Tokens) from the AMM account to this transaction's sender.

+**Caution:** When you create the AMM, you should fund it with (approximately) equal-value amounts of each asset.
+Otherwise, other users can profit at your expense by trading with this AMM ([performing arbitrage](https://www.machow.ski/posts/an_introduction_to_automated_market_makers/#price-arbitrage)).
+The currency risk that liquidity providers take on increases with the volatility (potential for imbalance) of the asset pair.
+The higher the trading fee, the more it offsets this risk, so it's best to set the trading fee based on the volatility of the asset pair.

 ## Example {{currentpage.name}} JSON